Tech Note 0015

 Methods for integrating ExpeDat with other applications, scripts, and work-flows

-The ExpeDat file transfer application can be used to do much more than transfer files under end-user control.
+The ExpeDat file transfer software can be used to do much more than transfer files under end-user control.
 The light-weight command-line client and server applications are designed to easily interact with other software.
-This not only allows ExpeDat operations to be automated by other processes, but enables complex interactions between ExpeDat and other programs.
+This not only allows ExpeDat operations to be automated by other processes, but enables complex interactions between ExpeDat and other systems.
 All of this can be achieved without source-code level integration, allowing for fast, modular deployment.